san-bil/pyena/README.md

 ### Platforms

-At the moment it is only supported on Linux and Mac, due to a lot of underlying calls to Unix command-line utilities like `find`.
-It might be possible to port to Windows by using UnxUtils/GnuWin32/Cygwin, but there are no immediate plans to do that.
+At the moment Matador is only supported on Linux and Mac, due to a lot of underlying calls to Unix command-line utilities like `find`.
+It might be possible to port to Windows by using UnxUtils/GnuWin32/Cygwin, but there are no immediate plans to do that, as we prefer our souls in their current uncrushed state.

 ### Install

 Using this project requires cloning the dependencies listed in matlab_requirements.txt.
 Then add this folder and the dependency folders to your MATLAB path.

+### Other pre-requisites

+Unless the machine you are working on is part of an existing Condor cluster, where all nodes are using a networked file system, ssh (and rsync via ssh) is going to be used at some point in the session creation/job submission process.
+You don't want to be tapping in the password for each connection to each node, so you'll need to set up key-based authentication for nodes which you'll submit jobs to/run jobs on.

+Please see http://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id for more details, or just search for "set up key authentication ssh-keygen ssh-copy-id".

 ### Usage

 ##### kv_maps/dictionaries
 In the guide below, a "map" refers to a key-value map (like a python dictionary).
 Since these do not exist in the MATLAB universe, we wrote a bundle of utility functions to emulate them, in sbmat_core/key_val/.
 A map is just a Nx2 cellarray, where the first column contains the keys, and the second column contains the corresponding values e.g.:
 ```matlab
 	options = {